Prepare for your first wax

-It’s been a tough 3 months but now there is light at the end of the tunnel and with only a few weeks to go an announcement that we may be able to reopen, now is the time to begin to prepare for your first wax after lockdown.
-In fact, this blog will also help you if this is your very first wax too and would like to know how to prepare for it.
+Now is the time to begin to prepare for your first wax.
+In fact, this blog will also help you are yet to experience waxing and would like to know how to prepare for it.

 How to prepare for your first wax